cecat/WeatherStation/src/ideaSpark/README.md

 to drag the CH34xVCPDriver installer into yoru Applications folder.

-Do that, open it,  and again when you receive the system blocked message click to open Privacy&Security and "Allow" the software to load.
+Do that, open it,  and again when you receive the system blocked message click to open *Privacy & Security* and *Allow* the software to load.

 Now reboot.

 ## Step 2: Set up Arduino IDE

+The original (Windows-specific) instructions say that one must use Arduino IDE version 1.8.4.
+That may be true on Windows but I am using version 2.2.1 on a Mac and this works fine (if getting :"blink" to work at the end of this step anyway).

 ### Add a new boards source and select the proper board